jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I can't believe this.
 This isn't my problem."
 The bell was probably going DING DING DING by the way.

-"With respect, it is if you want to drive a Land Rover as a rental I don't know of any company that stocks those.
+"With respect, if you want to drive a Land Rover as a rental I don't know of any company that stocks those.
 They usually opt for reliable cars with good resale values."

 "Can I speak with your manager?"